What is this?

 Can I use this to cheat?

-With the way I set it up, no. Additionally, anyone who’s caught cheating with my VPN services will have all services terminated immediately and will not be entitled to a refund.
+Anyone who’s caught cheating with my VPN services will have all services terminated immediately and will not be entitled to a refund.
+I do not want these services used for cheating.

 But soon Helium won’t need 44158, this seems dumb.